|

 air, protesting.
 Have they been startled by men

 in black moving below them?
+Has there been a

-Has there been a silent pyjama-clad spectator to
+silent pyjama-clad spectator to our stopover?
+Is

-our stopover?
-Is he even now leading his unit
+he even now leading his unit back to our camp to

-minutes with a murderous burst of automatic fire
+murderous burst of automatic fire and a hail of

-stumbling to their posts?
+sleepy sentries stumbling to their posts?
+Nights

-Nights are long in the Vietnamese jungle.
+are long in the Vietnamese jungle.
+The

-make sleep difficult.
+sleep difficult.

 THREE weeks or more patrolling through the